The Book of Giants: Manichaean version

 The Manichaean version is similar to the one found in Qumran, only adapted to Mani's story of the cosmos.
 The fallen angels are here archontic demons escaped from their prisons in the sky, where they were placed when the world was constructed.
 They would have caused a brief revolt, and in the process, two hundred of them escaped to the Earth.
 While most given names are simply transliterated into Iranian language, Ohyah and Hahyah are renamed Sam and Nariman.
 This version also contains a complete ending, telling how the forces of the Light, led by four angels identified with Michael, Gabriel, Raphael, and Istrael, subdue the demons and their offspring in battle.

 Other texts

-Much of the content in the Book of Giants is similar, and most closely relates, to 1 Enoch 7:3-6, a passage which sheds light on the characterizing features of the giants.
+Much of the content in The Book of Giants is similar, and most closely relates, to 1 Enoch 7:3-6, a passage which sheds light on the characterizing features of the giants.
 It reveals that the giants were born of the Watcher "sons of God" and the "daughters of men."
-The giants, as their "prostituted" half-breed offspring, began to devour the works of what they perceived to be a lesser race (mankind) and went on to kill and to viciously exploit them in slavery and sexual debauchery.
+The giants, as their "prostituted" half-breed offspring, began to devour the works of what they perceived to be a titan or giant (mankind) and went on to kill and to viciously exploit them in slavery and sexual debauchery.
 They also had sexual intercourse with animals, and raped one another.
 They murdered on a massive scale, and also aborted their own children.